Kaginari/terraform-provider-mongodb/docs/index.md

   provided, but it can also be sourced from the `MONGO_PORT` environment variable.

-* `cert_path` - (Optional) Path to a directory with certificate information for connecting to the Docker host via TLS.
-It is expected that the 3 files {ca, cert, key}.pem are present in the path.
-If the path is blank, the MONGODB_CERT_PATH will also be checked.
+* `certificate` - (Optional) Path to a directory with certificate files  for connecting to the Docker host via TLS.
+I. If the path is blank, the MONGODB_CERT will also be checked.

-* `ca_material`, `cert_material`, `key_material`, - (Optional) Content of ca.pem, cert.pem, and key.pem files for TLS authentication.
-Cannot be used together with cert_path.
-If ca_material is omitted the client does not check the servers certificate chain and host name.

 * `username ` - (Optional) Specifies a username with which to authenticate to the MongoDB database.
 It must be provided, but it can also be sourced from the `MONGO_USR`